yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-026_Uppercase_Characters_In_New_Password.md

 ---

 ## Expected Result
-- The password should accept uppercase letters successfully
+- A validation message should be displayed indicating that the password does not meet the required complexity rules
-- No validation error related to uppercase letters should be displayed
+- The system should reject the password